 I created this post with a brief description of the topic on August 22, 2014, and in spite of being the one I wanted to write next, it sat until September 7, 2015 before I started drafting the post.
 Why?
 Other work got in the way!
+Work.
+Work.
+Work.
+Work.
+That’s all there is.

-It’s ironic to complain I was too busy with other work to do the work I really wanted to do, when the bigger issue is that some Christian leaders can be such workaholics that they aren’t living the life they were created to enjoy.
+The bigger issue is that some Christian leaders can be such workaholics that they aren’t living the life they were created to enjoy.
 It’s easy to be so busy with ministry – what with all that could be done, should be done, ought to be done – that life outside of work becomes only a pale imitation of the rich, satisfying life God meant us to have.
 This is doubly ironic because the whole point of Christian ministry is to help others enjoy the very life that Christian workaholics miss out on!

 I am the ‘artist’ (I use the word loosely!) who drew the drawing up above about 50 years ago.